 For a healthy Betta or goldfish keep the nitrate levels in their aquarium at 10 PPM or less if you want to see them happy and thriving.

 Future prevention of Nitrate build-up

 So, what should you do differently to deter excessive nitrate levels in the future?

 Master and practice the following:

-Feed your fish sparingly and give them just enough food to keep them going during the day.
+Feed your aquatic pets sparingly and give them just enough food to keep them going during the day.

-Feeding once every other day will keep your pet fish healthy and active, without polluting the aquarium water.
+Feeding once every other day will keep your pet fish healthy and active, without polluting their water.

 Keeping many fish varieties in large numbers in your tank may be lively, but you have to strike the right balance with the tank size.

-Overstocking a fish tank is a sure way to raise the level of nitrates and will give you a hard time in the future.
+Overstocking the system is a sure way to raise the level of nitrate and will give you a hard time in the future.